kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

-# Intro to Minimal API
+# Introduction to Minimal API

-We will create an event API to build on the concept of minimal APIs, The API will help you learn about:
+We will create an event API to build on the concept of minimal APIs.
+This API will help you learn about:

 1. Project structure
-2. Rest API
+2. REST API
 3. CRUD Functionality

-We will use In-memory database for now meaning the data will not be permanently saved into the Database.
-On a start of the application it will clear any prevous data.
-We shall later connect to Microsoft SQL server
+We will use an in-memory database for now, meaning the data will not be permanently saved to the database.
+When the application starts, it will clear any previous data.
+We will later connect to Microsoft SQL Server.

 **Requirements**

-1. Code Editor - Visual stiudio is preffered
+1. Code Editor - Visual Studio is preferred
-2. Fundamental concepts on C# language
+2. Fundamental concepts of C# language
-3. Readyness to learn🙂
+3. Readiness to learn 🙂

-## step 1: Create an Empty .NET Core project
+## Step 1: Create an Empty .NET Core Project

-## step 2: What is included in the project and running the scafolded project
+## Step 2: What is Included in the Project and Running the Scaffolded Project

-You should have the following code in ***Program.cs*** file.
-Program.cs is the entry point of the application and we shall be referrencing to it severally.
+You should have the following code in the ***Program.cs*** file.
+Program.cs is the entry point of the application, and we will be referencing it several times.

 ![1753097002946](image/Readme/1753097002946.png)

-- press the keys Ctr + F5 or the run without debugging button to run the application.
+- Press the keys Ctrl + F5 or click the "Run without debugging" button to run the application.
-- You should have a browser launched with the ***hello world*** being displayed.
-This shows that the project configurations looks good.
+- You should have a browser launched with ***Hello World*** being displayed.
+This shows that the project configuration looks good.
-- Let break down the scafolded project:
+- Let's break down the scaffolded project:

-### **Properties/launchBrowser**
+### **Properties/launchSettings.json**

-- This file tells VisualStudio or dotnet run how to launch the app during developement including:
+This file tells Visual Studio or dotnet run how to launch the app during development, including:

 * [ ] Ports
 * [ ] Whether a browser should open